mjc239/mjc239.github.io/_posts/2020-04-17-animal-crossing-turnips-1.md

 </p>

 That is to say, the price we would settle for on each day depended only upon the day itself and not upon the prices we had seen so far.
-Indeed, as we tacitly assume that the buyer only has knowledge of past and not future prices, a generic strategy would be of the form:
+As we tacitly assume that the buyer only has knowledge of past and not future prices, a generic strategy would be of the form:

 <p align="center">